Bevia/EllipticEncryptionCpp/ELLIPTIC_CURVE_RAW/README.md

 ## Elliptic Curve without openssl dependency

-Your output indicates that the elliptic curve scalar multiplication is working correctly, as you received valid non-zero coordinates for the public key (x, y).
+The output indicates that the elliptic curve scalar multiplication is working correctly, as you received valid non-zero coordinates for the public key (x, y).
 However, you also see a warning message about a non-invertible value during the scalar multiplication process.

 ### What Happened in elliptic raw file?